Hiking Mallorca – the best open air sport

 Called “Natural Monument” in 2003 for the diversity of its fauna and flora.
 It has been progressively transformed avoiding the consequences of human action and develops on a rough soil free of moisture.
 All its way ends in sa Calobra, in the Sierra de Tramuntana, a totally recommended destination.

-Hiking Mallorca knows also the route of “Pedra en Sec” (= dry stone) or also known as the GR-221 is a 283km trail that crosses the Sa Serra de Tramuntana de Mallorca from end to end.
+Hiking Mallorca knows also the route of “Pedra en Sec” (= dry stone), aslo known as GR-221.
+It is a 283km trail that crosses the Sa Serra de Tramuntana de Mallorca from end to end.
 It is known by this name for the amount of constructions made with the method of dry wall construction that are found as they go along the road combining coastal areas, little or no inhabited towns and villages; agricultural areas; forests; bushes and the highest peaks.

 Finally, it is worth mentioning in this post of hiking Mallorca “the route of the almond trees”; so called because in the Balearic Islands, thanks to its great flora richness and its mild climate, more than 7 million trees bloom from the end of January, especially in the municipalities of Marratxí, Bunyola and Sóller or also in towns such as San Llorenç, Son Servera or Llucmajor.
 A recommended route would be the one that goes from Selva to Moscarí, where we will enjoy without limits the authenticity and color of these beautiful trees in bloom.